-Permit/licence/notification form title Submission date Status Registration No./ Remarks Application for a construction noise permit for the use of powered mechanical equipment for the purpose of carrying out construction work other than percussive pilling and/or the carrying out of prescribed construction work.
-21 st Jan 2006 Approved on 16 th February 2006 GW-RE0012-06 (valid until 3 rd July 2006) Notification of the air pollution control (construction dust) regulation 21 st Jan 2006 Acknowledge receipt from EPD on 27 th Feb 2006 Ref. no.: 001006902 Registration as a chemical waste producer 10 th Jan 2006 Register on 7 th February 2006 WPN-5213-813-C1186-04 Application for a permit to dump material at sea under the Dumping at Sea Ordinance 10 th Jan 2006 Deferred by CHEC on 17 th March 2006 (CHEC/KSC3.9.1/0459) No dredging work will be carried out between May to December 2006.
+Permit/licence/notification form title Submission Status Registration No. / date Remarks Application for a construction noise permit for the use of powered mechanical equipment for the purpose of carrying out construction work other than percussive pilling and/or the carrying out of prescribed construction work.
+21 st Jan 2006 Approved on 16 th February 2006 GW-RE0012-06 (valid until 3 rd July 2006) Application for a construction noise permit for the use of powered mechanical equipment for the purpose of carrying out construction work other than percussive pilling and/or the carrying out of prescribed construction work.
+13 th Mar 2006 Approved on 6 th April 2006 GW-RE0067-06 (valid until 22 nd August 2006) Notification of the air pollution control (construction dust) regulation 21 st Jan 2006 Acknowledge receipt from EPD on 27 th February 2006 Ref. no.: 001006902 Registration as a chemical waste producer 10 th Jan 2006 Register on 7 th February 2006 WPN-5213-813-C1186-04 Application for a permit to dump material at sea under the Dumping at Sea Ordinance 10 th Jan 2006 Deferred by CHEC on 17 th March 2006 (CHEC/KSC3.9.1/0459) No dredging work will be carried out between May to December 2006.
 Application of exemption account for the construction waste charging scheme 12 th Jan 2006 Approved on 16 th January 2006 A/C no. 5005322 (valid until 2 nd August 2007) Application for a licence for production pursuant to Section 14 of Air pollution Control Ordinance 2 nd Mar 2006 The total silo capacity for the cement works was 45 tonnes which is lower than 50 tonnes.
-It is not a specified process, application is EPD letter refer. no.: EP640/EA/SK/015

-Permit/licence/notification form title Submission date Status Registration No./ Remarks not required.
-Application for a licence under Water Pollution Ordinance - Sewage treatment for toilets and pantry Awaiting for approval (CHEC/KSC3/9.1/0414) Application for a licence under Water Pollution Ordinance - temporary drainage 16 th Mar 2006 Awaiting for approval (CHEC/KSC3/9.1/0460)
+It is not a specified process, application is not required.
+EPD letter refer. no.: EP640/EA/SK/015 Application for a licence under Water Pollution Ordinance - Sewage treatment for toilets and pantry 14 th Mar 2006 Awaiting for approval (CHEC/KSC3/9.1/0414) Application for a licence under Water Pollution Ordinance - temporary drainage 16 th Mar 2006 Awaiting for approval (CHEC/KSC3/9.1/0460)